Another German sliding gold, as Neise wins Olympic skeleton

 Neise’s win might have been a bit of a stunner, but at this point, nothing Germany does on this track should be that surprising.
 After six sliding events at the Beijing Games — four in luge, two in skeleton — the Germans have captured six gold medals.

-Oh, and all they have in the four remaining bobsled races — two for men, two for women — are the reigning Olympic champion drivers in Francesco Friedrich and Mariama Jamanka.
+Oh, and in the four remaining bobsled races — two for men, two for women — Germany features the reigning Olympic champion drivers in Francesco Friedrich and Mariama Jamanka.

+“It means a lot, especially for skeleton sliders,” Neise said.
+“We haven’t had so much medals the past years and we’re very proud to represent our country and our federation.”

 Tina Hermann of Germany was fourth and Mirela Rahneva of Canada, the first-run leader, was fifth.